 The economy is in chaos, and many of the world’s richest countries are coming to terms with immense debt and a disenfranchised workforce.
+There are few viable green franchises or business opportunities.
 Dr. Bruce Piasecki, author of the forthcoming Doing More With Less: The New Way To Wealth says that while this pressure cooker presents major challenges to business–and to society in genera–it also offers unique opportunities to the firms that recognize the wisdom of acting thriftily, and capitalize on them.

 Insteading had the chance to ask Dr. Piasecki a few questions about this new approach to thinking about and doing business in a shifting economic paradigm.
 Here’s what he had to say: